 - You still need to do pelvic floor exercises as your pelvic floor has still had 40 ish weeks of weight and stretching to contend with.

 - Scarring, like stretch marks, can take a while to fade.
 My Expert Midwife's 'Fantastic Skin Elastic was developed to help soothe tight, itchy skin, bruising and to fade scarring.

 Strangely, the quicker you can start walking (around 6-8 hours after birth) the less chance you have of wind pain.
 The more often you move the less chance you have of becoming stiff, sluggish and just generally sore.
 Wind pain is pretty unpleasant and usually consists of very sharp abdominal pain and (strangely) referred shoulder tip pain.
 Peppermint oil diluted in warm water and sipped over a few minutes is excellent at reducing this, however peppermint oil can interfere with and reduce milk production so it’s best to avoid if you’re breastfeeding.
-Spritz for Bits can also be used on the wound, once the skin has knitted together, to help with healing and reducing infection.
+Spritz for Bits can also be used on the wound once your dressing has been removed to ease any itching as it heals.